Dr. Lisa A. Billingham

 - Certified Laban Movement Analyst

-She is the advisor for the GMU student chapter of the American Choral Directors Association (ACDA).
-She is the Past-President for the Virginia State Chapter of the American Choral Directors Association and is a planning committee member and campus liaison for the Annual Voices United Conference hosted by VA, MD-DC and DE chapters of ACDA She was the National Chair for Communication and Education for ACDA.
-She is also an active member of the Faculty Senate.
+She has served as the advisor for the Mason student chapter of the American Choral Directors Association (ACDA) since 2004.
+She is the Past-President for the Virginia State Chapter of the American Choral Directors Association and is a planning committee member and campus liaison for the Annual Voices United Conference hosted by VA, MD-DC, and DE chapters of ACDA.
+In addition, Dr. Billingham was the National Chair for Communication and Education for ACDA.